 Q: What actions can I take once the Network Discovery scan is completed?

-A: Once the Network Discovery scan is completed, there are several actions you can take.
-These include:
+A: Once the Network Discovery scan is completed, there are several actions you can take, including:

-- Exporting the list of discovered devices to an Excel file for further analysis or documentation.
+- Export to Excel for further analysis or documentation

 Q: Does Network Discovery provide details about the device's storage?

-A: Yes, Network Discovery provides you with details about the storage of discovered devices.
+A: Yes, Network Discovery provides you with details about the storage of discovered devices (for domain controller scans).
 These details include the disk type, manufacturer, model, disk usage (in GB) out of the total capacity, disk usage percentage, partitions, media type, interface type, number of bad sectors, disk age, and serial number.
 This information allows you to have insights into the storage configuration and health of the devices found during the Network Discovery scan.
-For more detailed information about the storage details provided by Network Discovery, please refer to the article below.
+For more info, see Network Discovery: Scan results and actions

 Q: Does Network Discovery provide security details about the scanned network?

 A: Yes, Atera's Network Discovery feature offers comprehensive security details about the scanned network.
 It allows you to scan for open ports on your customers' networks, helping you identify potential security vulnerabilities.
 Additionally, Network Discovery provides a list of all Common Vulnerabilities and Exposures (CVEs) found on the network, providing valuable insights for assessing and addressing security risks.
-For more information, please refer to the article provided below.
+For more info, see Network Discovery: Security scans

 Q: Can I configure alerts for Network Discovery?

 A: Yes, you can set up alerts for various events in Network Discovery.
 These include newly detected unmonitored workstations, servers, and SNMP devices, scanning agents that have gone offline, scanning agents with changed IP addresses, and common vulnerabilities and exposures (CVEs).
-For additional instructions and insights on configuring alerts in Network Discovery, please refer to the below article.
+For more info, see Network Discovery: Alerts

 Q: What settings are necessary for a successful domain scan in Network Discovery?